 The actual rakes are made with curved or blunt tips, so that there’s no way you can scratch your pet while brushing them out.
 We know that sometimes, you really have to get in there, but with this rake, you won’t have to worry about finding the balance between pushing too hard and doing a thorough job.

 Considering the price, it is amazing how well this tool works.
-Those who have used it to tame the wild hair of their pets are simply stunned by how much hair this thing can pull out of an undercoat.
+Those who have used it to tame the wild hair of their pets are simply stunned by how much loose hair this thing can pull out of an undercoat.
 There is a distinction, though.
-Many pet groomers have pointed out that this is a wonderful tool for making sure that your Husky doesn’t get mats in their hair, but it isn’t necessarily so great if your pet already has matted hair.
+Many pet groomers have pointed out that this is a wonderful tool for making sure that your Husky doesn’t get mats in their hair, but it isn’t necessarily so great if your pet already has matted hair, in which case you might better paired with a slicker brush.
 While some rakes have actual blades, this rake has dull teeth.
 It certainly serves its purpose, but this isn’t a complete tool to get mats out of your pup’s fur.
-Even with that being the case, it’s easy for us to say that this is the best undercoat rake for Huskies for the money.
+Even with that being the case, it’s easy for us to say that this is the best brush for undercoats that target dead hair for the money.

 4. Pat Your Pet 2 Sided Undercoat Rake